 Many people neglect seeking treatment because they’re wary about costs.
 However, the cost of ignoring alcohol addiction can far outweigh the actual costs of treatment.

-At The Recovery Village Palm Beach, representatives can help clients with various options for paying for the needed rehab treatment, such as:
+At The Recovery Village Palm Beach at Baptist Health, representatives can help clients with various options for paying for the needed rehab treatment, such as:

 - Coverage from private health insurance

 - Crowdfunding or fundraising

 - Treatment scholarships, grants or loans